-The Senior Officer Responsible for this grant stream is Liz Bushell, Director of Corporate services until August 2024 when this role will be taken on by Melanie Lewis, Director of Strategy and Business Improvement.
+The Senior Officer Responsible for this grant stream is Melanie Lewis, Director of Strategy and Business Development.

 Appendix 1

 Application documentation

 Suggested format for project proposals

 Project Proposals (PPs) should be no more than a few pages of text, with illustrations (if appropriate) and should provide sufficient information to enable us to appraise the significance of the project and its relevance of the Historic England Corporate Plan, the Public Value Framework, and if relevant, the Research Strategy.